Spatial Variability and Mapping with R-Software

 The subject materials are designed for practicing professionals who want to refresh and upgrade their knowledge of spatial variability, mapping and automatic reporting.

 Who Should Attend:

-Agricuture and Enviromental Engineers • Project Engineers and Managers • Consultants • Designers • Operation and Maintenance personnel • Developers • Planners
+Agriculture and Environmental Engineers • Project Engineers and Managers • Consultants • Designers • Operation and Maintenance personnel • Developers • Planners

 Special Features & Requirements

-All software is free and user friendly and trainees after this course will be able to use them for their cases.More Information
+All software is free and user-friendly.
+Trainees will be able to use them after this course for their cases.More Information

 Time: 9:30 AM - 5:30 PM Eastern Time